lakaschus/grokking/README.md

 ## TODOS

-- Track sum of gradients
+- Track sum of gradients -> Check
+- Hyperparameter Tuning to demonstrate when Grokking occurs and when not
-- Out of distribution validation
+- Out of distribution validation -> Check
 - Optimizer benchmark!
 Maybe it only works with specific ones
 - Come up with explanation why grokking works -> Study optimizer first!
 - With sequence tasks it seems that validation more closely follows training acc.
 Think about why that's the case and what's different to one-token classification.